AutoScraper: A Progressive Understanding Web Agent for Web Scraper Generation

 We are more concerned with success rate, so for the \textit{Correct} metric, higher values indicate a better proportion of generated execution paths; whereas for the \textit{Un-executable} metric, lower values are preferable.

-In this section, we describe our framework \ourmethod for generating a crawler to extract specific information from semi-structured HTML.
-Our approach is divided into two phases: first, we adopt a progressive generation framework that utilizes the hierarchical structure of web pages; second, we employ a synthesis framework based on results from multiple web pages.
+In this section, we describe our framework \ourmethod for generating a scraper to extract specific information from semi-structured HTML.
+Our approach is divided into two phases: first, we adopt a progressive generation module that utilizes the hierarchical structure of web pages; second, we employ a synthesis module based on results from multiple web pages.
 The overall framework is presented in Figure~\ref{fig:framework}.